About the Interview

 What was it like when you first arrived?

-What are some experiences that you remember that made you feel welcome like where have you found community (online activities, school, etc.)?
+What are some experiences that you remember that made you feel welcome and where have you found community (online activities, school, etc.)?

-What advice would you give a newcomer youth in a similar situation like to when you first came?
+What advice would you give to like a newcomer youth in a similar situation?

 Is there anything else that you'd like to share?